Our honest thoughts on Binance

 If you’ve read through this Binance review and decided Binance isn’t for you, there are several other crypto exchange options available in Australia.
 We have listed a few of these below.

 Swyftx review – Swyftx is a Brisbane-based crypto exchange that lists 300+ cryptocurrencies for trading.
 It’s a popular exchange with a number of useful features.
+Check out of in depth comparison of Swyftx vs Binance.

 Coinspot review – Coinspot is Australia’s biggest cryptocurrency exchange with over 2 million users.
 It has a simple navigation and fresh looking app making it a popular choice for beginner investors.
+Check out of in depth comparison of Coinspot vs Binance.

 Coinjar review – Coinjar is another alternative Australian based crypto exchange.
 It features it’s own crypto mastercard, allowing users to pay for goods and services with crypto through the tap of a card.